-Students examine the terms growth and development through the study of developmental sequence from conception to the end of the middle age years.
-The cognitive, physical, social and emotional aspects of development are addressed.
-The biopsychosocial and spiritual factors to promote the health and well-being of people with developmental disabilities across the lifespan are discussed.
+Through the exploration of various theories, students explore human development and variations from conception through to middle adulthood with a focus on the interrelationship of physical, cognitive, social and emotional development at various stages.
+Students investigate the consideration of biopsychosocial and spiritual factors to promote the health and well-being of people with developmental disabilities across their lifespan.

 Students registering for credit courses for the first time must declare a program at the point of registration.
 Declaring a program does not necessarily mean students must complete a program, individual courses may be taken for skill improvement and upgrading.